-✓ This facility is required to have a certified operator as it has a population equivalent greater than 200 and is owned or operated by or for a municipality, public sewer district, county, public water supply district, private sewer company regulated by the PSC, state or federal agency.
+This facility is required to have a certified operator as it has a population equivalent greater than 200 and is owned or operated by or for a municipality, public sewer district, county, public water supply district, private sewer company regulated by the PSC, state or federal agency.

-This facility currently requires a chief operator with a $\underline{\mathbf{C}}$ Certification Level.
+This facility currently requires an operator with a B Certification Level.
 Please see Appendix - Classification Worksheet.
+The worksheet was modified to reflect the new facility but the requirement level remains at a B level.
 Modifications made to the wastewater treatment facility may cause the classification to be modified.

-Operator's Name: Wilson E Jones Jr.
+Operator's Name: George Hausdorf

+Certification Number: 8537

-Certification Number: 555 Certification Level: A
+Certification Level: WW-A